zheksoon/snapdrag/README.md

 ```

 When the droppable is hovered by the corresponding draggable, the `hovered` returns its data and kind.
 Elsewhere, it's null.

+As said above, the component can be wrapped both in draggable and droppable, the order doesn't matter.

 ### `useDroppable` config